GreatA-Maker/projectX/README.md

 # NextJS Chat Tutorial
 This is our Hackathon project in revision module.
 We, team of 4 members completed this in 48hrs.
-The project is a Chatting app for students where students can exchange and upload there notes via chats to each other..
+The project is a Chatting app for students where students can exchange and upload there notes via chats to each other.

 # Login Page